 A : The Points-Based System is an immigration system introduced by the UK in 2008 to streamline the various visa routes to the UK and replace them with a five-tier system.
 Under this system, migrants must pass a points assessment before they can get permission to enter or remain in the UK.
 The PBS covers migrants from outside the EEA as well as those already in the UK.

-Q : What are these five tiers and how does they work?
+Q : What are these five tiers and how does it work?

 A : The five tiers are the visa routes to come to the UK.
 These are: Tier 1 (Highly skilled workers); Tier 2 (Skilled Workers with Job Offer); Tier 3 (Low Skilled Workers); Tier 4 (Students) and Tier 5 (Temporary Workers).